xhteam/tools-motodev/README.md

 This is an open source community lead project, so contributions are encouraged.
 All code contributions will be licensed under an Eclipse Public License.

-To get started, <a href="https://www.clahub.com/agreements/kingargyle/proteus">sign the Contributor License Agreement</a>.
+To get started, <a href="https://www.eclipse.org/legal/clafaq.php">sign the Contributor License Agreement</a>.
+You need to have a CLA on file with the eclipse foundation.

 The following describes how to build Andmore and bring the source code into an existing eclipse environment to development and improve.